P. falciparum, P. malariae, P. ovale (two species), P. vivax, P. knowlesi, P. simium. 200 species all told.

 Getting bit by a mosquito, occasionally from transfusions.

-And there is this weird case in Italy where roomates in the hospital spread malaria with no reason found (PubMed).
+And there is this weird case in Italy where one roommate in the hospital spread malaria to the other with no reason found (PubMed).

-Everyone knows about sickle cell, but there are a large number of polymophisms that give resistance to malaria (PubMed).
+Everyone knows about sickle cell, but there are a large number of polymorphisms that give resistance to malaria (PubMed).
 I bet no organism has left more footprints on the human genome.

 P. falciparum is mostly sub Saharan Africa and SE Asia.
 For excellent maps of endemicity, go to A new world malaria map: Plasmodium falciparum endemicity in 2010

-P. knowlesi: SE Asia, esp Malaysia where it is the most common form (PubMed).
+P. knowlesi: SE Asia, especially Malaysia where it is the most common form (PubMed).
 Comes from monkeys and is indistinguishable from on smear from P. malariae, but will have a higher number of parasitized red cells (PubMed).
-At least three different population (PubMed).
+At least three different populations (PubMed).

 P. vivax: Asia and South America.
-Parasitaemia can be below the level of microscopic detection and need a PCR to diagnose (PubMed).
+Parasitemia can be below the level of microscopic detection and need a PCR to diagnose (PubMed).

 For risk of a given county go to http: //www.cdc.gov/travel/destinat.htm.

-Don't let the lack of a travel history dissuade you from considering malaria in a patient with cyclic fevers: there were over 50 local outbreaks of malaria in the US in the last half of the last century (MMWR).
+Don't let the lack of a travel history dissuade you from considering malaria in a patient with cyclic fevers: there were over 50 local outbreaks of malaria in the US in the last half of the last century (MMWR) in people who have not travels.
 The mosquito and/or an infected human is a plane flight away.

 Cool.
 Your skin bacteria flora makes products that attract malaria (PubMed).

-Severe P. falciparum can cause sludging and organ infarction, esp worrisome is the brain.
-Risks are being non black, having had prior malaria and having >2% parasitemia (PubMed).
-Obesity and diabetes increase the risk for severe malaria (PubMed)
+Severe P. falciparum can cause sludging and organ infarction, especially worrisome in the brain (PubMed).
+Risks are being non black, having had prior malaria and having > 2% parasitemia (PubMed).
+Obesity and diabetes increase the risk for severe malaria (PubMed).

-If you see shizonts on the smear, expect up to a 16 fold increase in parasitemia and a bad prognostic sign.
+If you see schizonts on the smear, expect up to a 16 fold increase in parasitemia and a bad prognostic sign.